-Supporters of former Yemeni strongman Ali Abdullah Saleh and the country’s Houthi rebels accepted the terms of a United Nations-brokered peace plan on Tuesday, Gulf media reported.
+Supporters of former Yemeni strongman Ali Abdullah Saleh and the country’s Houthi rebels have accepted the terms of a United Nations-brokered peace plan, Gulf media report.

 Meanwhile, the Saudi-led coalition supporting Saleh’s successor, Abd Rabbuh Mansur al-Hadi, said they had driven the Houthis out of Ma’rib, a province in the center of Yemen.